-This whole idea of trying harder was inspiring and it gave them confidence among consumers that the brand was trying really hard to get them, providing great service which they believed was a differentiator.
+This whole idea of trying harder was inspiring, and it gave them confidence among consumers that the brand was trying really hard to get them, providing a great service which they believed was a differentiator.
 That campaign lasted more than 50 years in the market.

 What type of resources would you recommend: podcasts, books, blogs?

 Books are a big thing for me.
-One of my favorite books, which I've read a few times, is Made to Stick, by Chip and Dan Heath.
-They break down the attributes or components of ideas that actually stick and why they stick in consumers' minds.
+One of my favourite books, which I've read a few times, is Made to Stick, by Chip and Dan Heath.
+They break down the attributes or components of ideas that actually stick, and why they stick in consumers' minds.

 Possibly very predictably, I enjoy reading books about sociology or behavioural economics: Thinking Fast and Slow by Daniel Kahneman or Predictably Irrational by Dan Ariely.
 Books that get into how the brain works, what influences change, and how we can work with the innate irrationality of the human mind.